dsidavis/RFundamentals/FunctionCalls.md

 ### Step 2 - Partial name matching
 Having matched lpars, we have
 fam, xl, yla, and  main as named arguments.
-The first three clearl partially match family, xlab and ylab.
+The first three clearly partially match family, xlab and ylab.
 Note that yl would have been an ambiguous as it matches ylim and ylab.
 So we needed to add the 'a'.